Nirvikalp13/Nirvikalp13/README.md

- 👋 Hi, I’m @Sarvatra
+ 👋 Hi, I’m Chinmayi Kodeppanavar
 -
-A passionate and aspiring developer learning Java, Kotlin, Python.
+A passionate and aspiring developer learning Java, Python.
+Amateur in HTML, CSS, and Javascript.
 I thrive on turning innovative ideas into reality through the power of code.
-My journey in the realm of programming has equipped me with a diverse skill set and a penchant for problem-solving.
-- 🌱 I’m currently learning Java and kotlin.

 What sets me apart ??